EvansWinner/awesome-line-editors/README.md

 Just at the moment, I don't have easy access to a machine running MacOS, FreeDOS, MS-DOS, or MS Windows.
 As always, if anyone wants to contribute....

+**IMORTANT (another) DISCLAIMER** That something is marked as working below doesn't mean it will work on your system.
+There are an infinitude of possible combinations of configurations, especially on BSD and Linux, any of which may make it impossible to compile or run one of these programs.
+A ✔️ mark just means that I or someone reports that it worked on some system or other and it *might* be possible for you to get it to work on yours too.

 |              |                  | **Builds**          | **Runs**[1]         | **Functional**[2]   |
 |--------------|------------------|---------------------|---------------------|---------------------|
 | **ECCE**[3]  | Linux            | ✔️                   | ✔️                   | ✔️                   |